 Lsblk command in Linux is used to list information about all available block devices, however, it does not list information about RAM disks.
 Examples of block devices are a hard disk, flash drives, CD-ROM e.t.c

 Fedora users can install the package as follows:

 $ sudo yum install util-linux-ng

-The command lsblk by default will list all block devices in a tree-like format.
-Open your terminal and type the command as follows:
+The lsblk command by default will list all block devices in a tree-like format.
+Open your terminal, type: